Our Work

 The good news is that bilbies are a fast breeding animal and are superbly adapted to survival in our harsh outback.
 So their odds of recovery are exceedingly good, if only we give them that chance.

-From the generous donations of the previous appeals, Save the Bilby Fund will be able to further upgrade our bilby captive breeding facilities, build new crèche-ing pens, and provide an environment that trains the biulbies for release.
+From the generous donations of the previous appeals, Save the Bilby Fund will be able to further upgrade our bilby captive breeding facilities, build new crèche-ing pens, and provide an environment that trains the bilbies for release.

 Bilby release & tracking